 We talk about effective content resources that every startup should use.

 Because people are bombarded with content daily, your headline has to stand out from the crowd.
 Not only does it need to catch your target’s eye, but it has to make them want to read the body text.
 A stellar headline is critical for all types of content, whether it’s the subject line of a pitch email or a blog post.

 People love a good story, so give them one.
 In terms of PR, a strong story is a better angle for the media to lead with.
 They’ll be more likely to publish that type of content than a bland product brief.
 Talk about the problem you wanted to solve and how you’ve solved it.
 How did you get where you are, and where are you going next?

 Remember, people skim and scan

-People rarely read text thoroughly, especially when it comes to digital content and pitches.
-They scan – picking out key words, phrases, and ideas.
+People rarely read the text thoroughly, especially when it comes to digital content and pitches.
+They scan – picking out keywords, phrases, and ideas.
 Therefore you must tailor your content to this method of reading.
 Avoid being too wordy and try to be succinct.
 If you have to, give yourself a word limit depending on the type of content you’re writing.
 For example, try and keep your email pitches under 250 words.
 If it’s a proposal that goes into more detail, 1000 words should be enough.